DreamworldSolutions/pwa-helpers/docs/page-metadata.md

 class DwPage extends pageMetadata(LitElement) {

   /**
-   * You must have to override `_getPageMetadata` this method to return your page metadata.
+   * Override this method to return your page metadata.
+   * If not overriden, this behavior doesn't work, silently.
+And won't log any error either.
    */
   _getPageMetadata () {
     return {